Wanted Man From Mays Landing, NJ, Indicted for Egg Harbor Twp. Murder - NewsBreak

 A 30-year-old man who Atlantic City police say robbed the same convenience store at knifepoint twice this month was arrested on Monday, authorities said.
 A police officer saw Dominique Devonish driving on the 500 block of north Indiana Avenue about 5 p.m. and recognized him from wanted flyers detectives had passed around the neighborhood following the robberies, Atlantic City police said in a statement.

+Philly man jailed pending trial in drug deal that ended in fatal shooting in N.J.

+A judge has ordered a 22-year-old Philadelphia man jailed pending trial on charges that he shot a South Jersey resident to death during a drug transaction.
+Tyler L. McKinney shot 21-year-old Brandon L. Blanton multiple times in the area of Franklin and Wallace streets in Woodbury around 2:30 p.m. on Jan.
+4, according to the Gloucester County Prosecutor’s Office.

-Cops Look For Suspects Who Robbed Steakouts Bar in Pittsgrove Twp NJ
+Police Look For Suspects Who Robbed Steakouts Bar in Pittsgrove Twp., NJ

-New Jersey State Police are looking for help in identifying two suspects caught on camera burglarizing a popular sports bar in Pittsgrove Township, New Jersey.
-State Police say their Bridgeton Station is investigating the break-in and burglary of Steakouts Sports Bar on Harding Highway (Route 40) that happened in the early morning hours of January 3, 2023.
+New Jersey State Police are looking for help in identifying two suspects caught on camera burglarizing a popular sports bar in Pittsgrove Township.
+State Police say their Bridgeton Station is investigating the break-in and burglary of Steakouts Sports Bar on Harding Highway (Route 40) that happened in the early morning hours of January 3rd, 2023.

 Prosecutor: PA Man Charged With Stealing $866K From Burlington County, NJ, Employer